ternandsparrow/specify-docker-compositions/README.md

 *Just Specify 7* example to illustrate using name based virtual hosting of two Specify databases.
 The example can be extended to an arbitrary number of databases.

+## Changes for Specify 7.6

+The recipes provided in this repository have been updated for the latest release of Specify 7.
+If you are upgrading from a previous version you will need to make the following adjustments:

+1. Update the `image:` attribute in the Specify 7 sections of your `docker-compose.yml` file to select the new version of Specify 7.

+2. If you are updating the version of Specify 6 at the same time you will have to update the `image:` attribute in the Specify 6 section of your `docker-compose.yml` file to select the new version of Specify 6 as well.
+You will also need to connect to the database with a copy of the new version of Specify 6 to update the database to that version, or import an updated back up of the database into the MySQL/Mariadb server.

+3. Specify 7.6 requires a new *worker* service for executing workbench validation and upload jobs.
+You will need to add the worker service and a *redis* service to your existing `docker-compose.yml`.
+See the example recipes for the details.